husarion/panther_rutx11/README.md

 ### wifi_ap

 This section is used to configure access-point setting.
-Most common use is changing default password for WiFi.
-Can contains multiple arrays of below option
+The most common use is changing the default password for WiFi.
+Can contain multiple arrays of below option
 |   Option   | Required |                               Default value                               |                                                 Description / valid values                                                 |
 |:----------:|:--------:|:-------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------:|
 |    radio   |    yes   |                                     -                                     |                               Defines used radio.<br>`0` - 2.4 GHz radio<br>`1` - 5 GHz radio                              |